paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

 ### Statutory Notes

 #### References in Text
 The Legal Services Corporation Act, referred to in subsec. (a)(11)(A), is title X of Pub.
 L. 88–452, as added by Pub.
 L. 93–355, § 2, July 25, 1974, 88 Stat.
-378, as amended, which is classified generally to subchapter X (§ 2996 et seq.) of chapter 34 of this title.
+378, which is classified generally to subchapter X (§ 2996 et seq.) of chapter 34 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2701 of this title](./chapter-034-economic-opportunity-program.md#section-2701) and Tables.

 #### Prior Provisions
 A prior section 3027, Pub.
 L. 89–73, title III, § 307, as added Pub.
 L. 93–29, title III, § 301, May 3, 1973, 87 Stat.
 44, related to payment of grants or contracts, prior to the general amendment of this subchapter by Pub.
 L. 95–478.
 See [section 3029 of this title](./chapter-035-programs-for-older-americans.md#section-3029).